alemdomarco/alemdomarco.github.io/_posts/2022-03-04-validation.markdown

 }
 {% endhighlight %}

-There are some things to unpack here, first we create 2 constructors one for text and one for string as you can see the string one is a little more complicated as it needs to decorate the `SimpleText` class with the `NotNullText` class and also you can notice the latter call the former.
+There are some things to unpack here, first, we create 2 constructors one for text and one for the string as you can see the string one is a little more complicated as it needs to decorate the `SimpleText` class with the `NotNullText` class and also you can notice the latter call the former.
 This is happening because we have one primary constructor and one secondary constructor and the primary constructor should always be called to create the instance.

-One observation is that you can have as many secondary constructors as you want but in the end you need to call the primary.
+One observation is that you can have as many secondary constructors as you want but in the end, you need to call the primary.

 ### Primary constructor
 {% highlight csharp %}